developer-zebra/developer-zebra-site/src/mx/4-4/security/accessmgr/index.md

 * Package names must be separated by commas, such as "com.mycompany.mypackage,com.mycompany2.mypackage2"

 ####Add Package Signature(s)
-Settable if: The Operation Mode is "Single User With Whitelist" *AND* Add Packages and Allow to Submit XML is "Allow specified application(s)" *AND* Application Verification Signing Mode is "Do not verify app signature", "Verify user app signature", or "Verify all apps signature"
+Settable if: The Operation Mode is "Single User With Whitelist" *AND* Add Packages and Allow to Submit XML is "Allow specified application(s)" *AND* Application Verification Signing Mode is "Do not verify app signature," "Verify user app signature," or "Verify all apps signature"

 Pivotal parm: No